A Quick Guide to Kyoto Sweets

 Yokan is a jellied sweet made of red bean paste and kudzu powder.
 Image via Shutterstock

-Yokan was originally a dish enjoyed in China before the first century and it evolved into a type of traditional Japanese confectionery with many different variations now available.
-There are three types of yokan which varies according to how it’s made.
-Neri-yokan is the most popular variety of yokan being made using more agar and being stiffer.
+Yokan originated as a dish enjoyed in China before the first century, and it transformed into a traditional Japanese confectionery with various available variations.
+There are three types of yokan, distinguished by their preparation methods.
+However, the most popular variety, neri-yokan, is crafted using more agar, resulting in a stiffer texture.

 Craving some delicious Japanese sweets?
 Check out Sakuraco!
 Sakuraco delivers traditional Japanese snacks, teas, sweets, and snacks from local Japanese makers directly to your door so you can get the best of Kyoto sweets in the comfort of your home!